Coolest Candyland Party Ideas and Photos

 The Candyland party cake was a castle which I made and placed on the table in front of the backdrop.
 We also made a candy castle to serve as the drop off point for contributions.

 For lunch we had hot dogs and homemade chili and chips.
-Goody bags were just multicolored (like the game board) paper bags filled with candies and Candyland stickers.
+Also, goody bags were just multicolored (like the game board) paper bags filled with candies and Candyland stickers.

 Many parents commented on how great the birthday party was and what a fantastic idea for the donation.
 Several parents wanted to know how we had convinced our daughter to go along with it but it really was not a problem.